Hachiya Persimmon Tree (Diospyros)

 Hachiya Persimmon Tree Care and Information

-The Hachiya persimmon tree is a woody deciduous tree.
-Also known as or “Khormaloo or “Sharon fruit”, this upright tree is very beautiful.
-Eat persimmons fresh, dried, raw, or cook.
+The Hachiya Persimmon tree is a woody deciduous tree.
+Also known as “Sharon fruit” or Khormaloo, this upright tree is very beautiful.
+Eat persimmons fresh, dried, raw or cooked.

 Persimmon Size and Spacing

-New Persimmon trees are sensitive and can become heat stressed in hot summer climates with a lot of sunlight.
-In hot summer climates plant trees where they receive morning sun and afternoon shade.
-Trees can be planted in full sun, near the coast and in mild summer climates.
+New persimmon trees are sensitive and can become heat stressed in hot Summer climates with a lot of sunlight.
+In hot Summer climates, plant trees where they receive morning sun and afternoon shade.
+Trees can be planted in the full sun, near the coast and in mild Summer climates.

 How To Water, Fertilize, and Prune Persimmon Trees

-Water Persimmon Trees deep but not too frequent.
-Plant trees in well-draining soils.
-Create a berm around the drip zone.
+Water persimmon trees deep but not too frequently.
+Plant trees in well draining soils and create a berm around the drip zone.
 This ensures the trees have a good watering well around the roots to collect water.
 Water new trees regularly, about 1 – 2 times per week during the Spring growth season.
-Increase the frequency to 2 – 3 times per week during the hot summer.
+Increase the frequency to 2 – 3 times per week during the hot Summer.
 As the weather cools in the Fall, reduce the frequency of irrigation back down to once per week.
-Discontinue water during the winter while the tree is dormant.
+Discontinue water during the Winter while the tree is dormant.

-Prune persimmon trees in the winter while dormant.
-Cut the tip to prevent it from becoming too tall and promote side branches from growing.
+Prune persimmon trees in the Winter while dormant.
+Cut the tip to prevent it from becoming too tall and prevent side branches from growing.
 Remove any new growth below the graft, low in the branches towards the center of the trees, and crossing towards the wrong direction.
-Thin your tree in the summer to remove dry twigs, water sprouts, too many fruits to direct desired growth.
+Thin your tree in the Summer to remove dry twigs, water sprouts and too many fruits to direct desired growth.

 Persimmon Pest Management